What is financial aid?

 Do I have to apply for Financial Aid to use my HOPE GED® Voucher?

 My HOPE GED® Voucher is expired, can I get it replaced and still use it?

 Do I have to pay my financial aid back?

 Maybe.
 If you withdraw (officially or unofficially) you are subject to the Return of Title IV funds policy which may mean you owe back federal funds.
 If you have any question, contact the Financial Aid Office.

 Do you have to be a HOPE Scholar to receive HOPE funds?

 No. Diploma and Certificate majors are eligible for HOPE Grant (no high school GPA is required).

 If I am a degree student, can I still receive HOPE funds?

 Possibly.
 If you are a HOPE Scholar from high school with a 3.0 GPA OR after you have attempted 30, 60 or 90 semester hours that will transfer into the degree program with a 3.0 GPA (see the Financial Aid Office about being evaluated for the HOPE Scholarship).
-Note: If you graduated high school over seven (7) years ago OR received your GED® over seven (7) years ago, and have not used the HOPE Scholarship prior to June 2011, you will not be eligible for HOPE Scholarship because it has already expired.
+Note: If you graduated high school over seven (7) years ago OR would have graduated over seven (7) years ago, and have not used the HOPE Scholarship prior to June 2011, you will not be eligible for HOPE Scholarship because it has already expired.